roman-milk/roman-milk.github.io/grannys-dirty-photographs.md

  Even though I still felt a twinge of jealousy at the thought of my grandmother dressed in her lingerie and opening her legs for the old pervert, I couldn't help but hope the bloke managed to sweet-talk gran around.

  It might lead to an interesting birthday party on Saturday.
-Report_Story #1